danila6231/project-echo/README.md

 # Replify AI Assistant

-Generate personalized social media content ideas based on your profile screenshots.
+Generate automatic AI replies that replicate the voice of the author based on your profile screenshots.

 ## Overview

-Replify AI Assistant helps creators and small businesses generate social media content ideas.
-Upload 1-3 screenshots of your Instagram (or other social profile) and optionally describe your account.
-The system analyzes the content and suggests personalized content ideas using an LLM with image understanding.
+Replify AI Assistant helps creators and small businesses generate automatic AI replies that replicate the voice of the author.
+Connect your Instagram business account and the tool will analyze the content and generate replies that mimic the author's voice using an LLM with image understanding.

 ## Features

-- Upload 1-3 screenshots of your social media profile
+- Connect your Instagram profile
-- Add optional text description of your account (tone, niche, goals)
-- Get a brief summary of your account style
-- Receive 2-3 content ideas with:
-  - Caption drafts
-  - Hashtag suggestions
-  - Post themes
-- No login required
-- Bookmark results for later reference
+- Receive generated replies for incoming comments / messages that replicate your voice

 ## Tech Stack